Become a Cadet

 These are the absolute minimum requirements to contract and become obligated.
 Contracts and scholarships are awarded based on merit to those showing great potential for service as a commissioned officer.

 ROTC also offers physical fitness classes aimed at preparing our students to excel physically.
 We allow students considering the Army as a career choice to participate in all the extra activities and training we offer.

-Once contracted, students are considered Contracted Cadets.
-If you're interested in becoming a cadet, you should contact the ROTC department.
-In most cases, you'll start by enrolling in MLSC 101/102 and MLSC 200.
+Once contracted, students are considered Cadets.
+If you're interested in becoming a Cadet, you should contact the ROTC department.
+In most cases, you'll start by enrolling in MLSC 101 or 102.

-Cadets are required to attend physical training every morning and their ROTC classes.
-Cadets must also complete a military history class as part of their professional military education and requirement to commission.
+Contracted Cadets are required to attend physical training every morning and their ROTC classes.
+Cadets must also complete a military history class as part of their requirements to commission.
 Our department recommends that students take HIST 381, Wars and Revolutions, offered through the History Department.
-In addition, there are weekend training requirements at least once per semester, but we work with the professors and University to ensure you are excused from classes for that absence.
+In addition, there are weekend training requirements once per semester, and we work closely with the University to ensure Cadets are excused from classes for that absence.